AbhishekGogna/tut_CNN/README.md

 **OpenBLAS** is required when running genomic predictions with **BGLR**.
 Follow these steps to install and configure OpenBLAS:

 1. Start a shell session in the container.
+For this you need to access the jupyter server as before and go to File -> New -> Terminal to start the shell session
 2. Clone the OpenBLAS repository:
     ```bash
     git clone -b v0.3.23 https://github.com/xianyi/OpenBLAS